thinkst/canarytokens/README.md

 This project and everyone participating in it is governed by the [Code of Conduct](https://github.com/thinkst/.github/blob/master/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to github@thinkst.com.
+Please report unacceptable behaviour to github@thinkst.com.

 ## Deprecations